Below you’ll find a number of frequently asked questions I receive related to Android Enterprise.

 More details: What is Android Enterprise Recommended?

-I’ve encountered several examples of things not working quite right with AER devices, particularly when diving into the granularity of a particular function with a particular EMM.
+I’ve encountered several examples of things not working quite right with AER devices, particularly when diving into the granularity of a specific function with a specific EMM.

 Before contacting the EMM, the organisation should ensure the issue can be replicated on more than one device.
 If so, attempt to collect logs from the EMM, the device (a bug report, though be aware this will collect personal account information also) and steps to replicate it along with all of the normal details – make, model, Android version, build number, etc. A video is always appreciated though do add the steps on paper also.